cms-opendata-workshop/workshop2023-lesson-introcloud/_episodes/04-basics-argo.md

 In the context of Argo, there are three important tools that facilitate working with workflows, we will be using the Argo Workflow Engine.

+## Install the Argo Workflows CLI

+Next, Download the latest Argo CLI from the same [releases page](https://github.com/argoproj/argo-workflows/releases/latest).
+This is a requirement to interact with argo.

 ### Argo Workflow Engine
 The Argo Workflow Engine is designed to execute complex job orchestration, including both serial and parallel execution of stages, with each stage executed as a container.